symfony/symfony-docs/templating/debug.rst

 How to Dump Debug Information in Twig Templates
 ===============================================

-When using PHP, you can use the
+When using PHP templates, you can use the
 :ref:`dump() function from the VarDumper component <components-var-dumper-dump>` if you need to quickly find the value of a variable passed.
 This is useful, for example, inside your controller::